-People sometimes make the argument that grades are "inflated" or "subjective" based on evidence that HSGPAs have increased over time without concurrent changes in test scores (Camara et al., 2004; Gershenson, 2018; Godfrey, 2011; Hurwitz & Lee, 2018) or that students with the same test scores have different HSGPAs at different schools (U.S. Department of Education, 1994; Woodruff & Ziomek, 2004).
-Pattison et al. (2013) described some of the conceptual flaws in the argument that grades should align tightly with standardized test scores and suggested focusing instead on the predictive validity of each for later outcomes.
+Moderate correlations with test scores are often used as evidence of unreliability in grades.
+People sometimes make the argument that grades are "inflated" or "subjective" based on evidence that HSGPAs have increased over time, without concurrent changes in test scores (Camara, Kimmel, Scheuneman, Sawtell, 2004; Gershenson, 2018; Godfrey, 2011; Hurwitz & Lee, 2018), or that students with the same test scores have different HSGPAs at different schools (U.S. Department of Education, 1994; Woodruff & Ziomek, 2004).
+Pattison, Grodsky, and Muller (2013) describe some of the conceptual flaws in the argument that grades should align tightly with standardized test scores, and suggest focusing instead on the predictive validity of each for later outcomes.
 Because they measure different aspects of achievement, it is possible for one to change without a change in the other.

 Evidence about the validity of standardized test scores as measures of college readiness has its own weaknesses, making it questionable to use standardized tests as a metric for judging the reliability of grades.
-SAT and ACT validitation studies tend to be based on improvement in the prediction of college freshman GPAs when test scores are used together with student-reported HSGPAs relative to models that use student-reported HSGPAs alone (e.g., Kobrin et al., 2008; Noble & Sawyer, 2002; Woodruff & Ziomek, 2004).
-Researchers argued that because test scores improve the prediction of college freshman GPAs over and above student-reported HSGPAs, they are valid indicators to adjust for inconsistencies in HSGPAs.
-However, student-reported HSGPAs are more weakly correlated with college freshman GPAs than unweighted HSGPAs taken from transcripts (Geiser & Santelices, 2006; Kuncel et al., 2005; Zwick & Himelfarb, 2011); the studies likely overestimated the value that test scores provide.
+SAT and ACT validitation studies tend to be based on improvement in the prediction of college freshman GPAs when test scores are used together with studentreported HSGPAs, relative to models that use student-reported HSGPAs alone (e.g., Kobrin, et al., 2008; Noble & Sawyer, 2002; Woodruff & Ziomek, 2004).
+Researchers argue that because test scores improve the prediction of college freshman GPAs over and above student-reported HSGPAs, they are valid indicators to adjust for inconsistencies in HSGPAs.
+However, studentreported HSGPAs are more weakly correlated with college freshman GPAs than unweighted HSGPAs taken from transcripts (Geiser & Santelices, 2006; Kuncel, Credé, & Thomas, 2005; Zwick & Himelfarb, 2011); the studies likely over-estimate the value that test scores provide.
 Studies based more heavily on HSGPAs from transcripts than student reports suggest test scores provide little improvement in the prediction of college outcomes.
-Using data from a large sample of colleges across the country, Bowen et al. (2009) found the relationship of SAT and ACT scores with college outcomes was small and sometimes not significant (depending on institution type), controlling for HSGPAs and comparing students in the same colleges.
+Using data from a large sample of colleges across the country, Bowen, Chingos, and McPherson (2009) found the relationship of SAT and ACT scores with college outcomes was small and sometimes not significant (depending on institution type), controlling for HSGPAs, comparing students in the same colleges.
 In contrast, HSGPAs had a strong relationship with college outcomes controlling for students' test scores.
-Hiss and Franks (2014) concluded that students in test-optional colleges who did not submit test scores had similar or better college outcomes than students in the same colleges with similar HSGPAs who did submit scores even though their scores on standardized tests were much lower.
+Hiss and Franks (2014) concluded that students in test-optional colleges who did not submit test scores had similar or better college outcomes than students in the same colleges with similar HSGPAs who did submit scores, even though their scores on standardized tests were much lower.
 Using data from California universities, Rothstein (2004) found that most of the relationship of SAT scores with college GPA could be attributed to high school poverty, school racial composition, and student background.